Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 • Price of a dozen eggs: $0.60

-• Adjusted for 2025 inflation: Approximately $8.11
+• Adjusted for 2025 inflation: $8.29

 The 1950s was the decade of economic prosperity, rising wages, and consumer expansion, often called the Golden Age of American Capitalism.
-The war was over, the economy was booming, and middle-class families were growing faster than ever.
+The war was over, the economy was booming, and middle-class families were growing at a faster rate than ever.
 Americans were buying homes in the suburbs, and stocking up on groceries at the supermarket — because, for the first time, grocery shopping was becoming a true American pastime.

 1951